dboddie-canonical-work/disgorged-docs/base-snaps.rst

 :ref:`Snapcraft extensions <snapcraft-extensions>` are a great way to easily bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
 See :ref:`Supported extensions <supported-extensions>` for a list of which extensions support which bases.

 Base support was added with the release of :ref:`Snapcraft 3 <release-notes-snapcraft-3-0>`.
-As noted above, snaps created before this, and snaps not using the ``base:`` keyword, can still be built but they cannot use `specific new features <release-notes-snapcraft-3-0.md#base-snaps-heading--base-exceptions>`__.
+As noted above, snaps created before this, and snaps not using the ``base:`` keyword, can still be built but they cannot use :ref:`specific new features <release-notes-snapcraft-3-0-base-exceptions>`.
 Instead, snaps built without bases inherit attributes from their respective build environments.

 Snaps that don’t use bases can often migrate to one without too much difficulty.
 See :ref:`Upgrading snapcraft <upgrading-snapcraft>` for more details on potential differences.

+.. _building-a-base-snap:

 Building a base snap
 --------------------